oppia/oppia/extensions/widgets/interactive/LogicProof/static/js/README.txt

   *** IMPORTANT ***
   After making any changes to the code in /static/js, run the tests in /static/js/tests and make sure they all pass.
+(To run them open each file with 'Tests' in its name in a browser and check that 'passed' appears for each test.)
   *** IMPORTANT ***